 We anticipate that we will need substantial additional funding in connection with our continuing operations.
-Based upon our current operating plan, revenue projections and existing cash resources as of March 31, 2020, we believe our cash resources will be sufficient to fund operating expense and capital investment requirements into, but not through, the first quarter of 2021.
-A significant portion of our projected revenue is based upon the achievement of milestones in our APADAZ and KP415 license agreements.
+Based upon our current operating plan, revenue projections and existing cash resources as of June 30, 2020, we believe our cash resources will be sufficient to fund operating expense and capital investment requirements past the potential March 2, 2021 PDUFA date for the KP415 NDA and up to the debt maturity date of March 31, 2021.
+A portion of our projected revenue is based upon the achievement of milestones in our APADAZ and KP415 license agreements.
 Certain of the milestones are associated with regulatory matters that are outside our control and we do not have a history of achieving milestones in our license agreements.